Free Word Frequency Counter — Analyze Word Usage in Any Text

 Frequently Asked Questions

-Can word frequency analysis improve my writing?
+How can word frequency analysis improve SEO content?